vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/gauge-high.svg" width="20" height="20">

 A Usage profile is generated after every breakout has been completed.

-* Show Usage feature allows the admin user the ability to see the cumulative usage of each breakout.
+At the event level, Usage is calculated as the cumulative usage of all breakouts belonging to the event.

 * Usage is delivered in two categories:
   - Usage
     - Streaming in hours